tcinbis/playbook/README.rst

 `Install ANTS <https://github.com/ANTS-Framework/ants>`__ if you haven't already and go through the first steps.

-Once you're done, `duplicate the repository <https://help.github.com/articles/duplicating-a-repository/>`__ (you might want to make it private later on) and update your client configuration to point to it.
+Once you're done, `duplicate the repository <https://help.github.com/articles/duplicating-a-repository/>`__ (you might want to make it private later on) and update your host configuration to point to it.

 Edit main.yml.